16 Things to Know About Labrador Retrievers

 You may wonder why Labradors are called “labradors.”
 Well, the term “labrador” comes from the canine word “labs-bull-dog” meaning strong and loyal.
 The two breeds that went through that name change were the Great Dane and the Bloodhound.
 Both of them are fierce hunting dogs, and the Bloodhound was actually the one that was eventually named “Labrador.”
 Any Great Dane will do, but I think the smaller, younger versions called “doodles” are a little cuter!
 Labradors were bred by crossing Dachshunds and Greyhounds.
 Some believe that it is due to a tall, hairy ancestor that went by the name of Labradore.
 In this long history of the labrador breed, there was only one thing constant: being stubborn.
 One of the most distinguishing traits of the Labrador is their longevity.

-The Labrador Retriever is a small dog breed that is known for being fast and agile, while also being very soft and playful.
+The Labrador Retriever is dog breed that is known for being fast and agile, while also being very soft and playful.
 The Labrador Retriever was developed in America.
 They were initially bred to hunt in the field, so they are highly trainable and also very fast.
 They’re an energetic and loving dog, and they love people!
 History The first mention of a dog like the Labrador Retriever was from the Greeks who used them to herd sheep.
 The dogs were specifically bred to work in the fields and even used for warfare.
 The Labrador Retriever came to America in the early 19th century.
 The initial versions of the breed were used for herding sheep and other farm animals.
 They were a working breed and weren’t primarily used for breeding.

 Labradors are very friendly and good with other dogs.
 They are also very curious and get bored easily.
 They can be destructive if they are bored, so it’s best to give them tasks to do to keep them occupied.
 Some Labradors are even “potty trainers” meaning they can learn how to tell you when they need to go outside to potty.
 They are also known to be very smart dogs.
 They love to learn new things and like to repeat them to you several times.
 They have a high drive to please their owners and will be the first to give you a happy greeting if you walk in the door.
 Health The Labrador Retriever is a very healthy breed, and it’s best not to let any health concerns stop you from adopting.
 You can make sure that you take your dog to a doctor if they show any symptoms of a health problem.